camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 You can also add the `-n` flag to specify in which Kubernetes namespace the components should be installed.

 The command does not install Web Modeler or Console by default.
-To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below. to enable Console, refer to the [installation instructions](#install-console)
+To enable Web Modeler, refer to the [installation instructions](#install-web-modeler) below.
+To enable Console, refer to the [installation instructions](#install-console).

 Installing all the components in a cluster requires all Docker images to be downloaded to the Kubernetes cluster.
 Depending on which Cloud provider you are using, the time it will take to fetch all the images will vary.